How to find the perfect background for your Microsoft Teams meetings

 Select your Teams background image

-Next go into Teams, start a New Meeting and click on the “•••” which will bring up your meeting options.
+Next go into Teams, start a New Meeting (Calendar -> Meet now) and click on the “•••” which will bring up your meeting options.
 From here, there is an option called “Effects and avatars”.
 This will bring up the video effects where you can choose a Microsoft background, to blur your current background or click “Add new” up at the top.
 Click here and you can browse to your saved image and then click ‘Apply’.
 You should now have your custom background and you can now enjoy additional privacy with your Teams meeting background!

 ••• and click on show all to view all backgrounds.